1. Why Subscribe

 Subscribe to Mark McGee’s Newsletter

 The purpose of this newsletter is to help people who work in the fields of journalism, media, and communications find ways to do their jobs that are personally fulfilling and helpful to others.
-We also address Self Defense and Health.
+We also address Self Defense, Health, and Theism.

 People